Étiquette : security (Page 16 of 21)

-Source : U.S. Cyberattacks Target ISIS in a New Line of Combat – The New York Times
+Source : China Quietly Targets U.S. Tech Companies in Security Reviews – The New York Times

 Apple takes our commitment to protecting your data very seriously and we work incredibly hard to deliver the most secure hardware, software and services available.
 We also believe every customer has a right to understand how their personal information is handled.